wpilibsuite/frc-docs/source/docs/software/advanced-control/trajectories/troubleshooting.rst

 Check Constraints
 ^^^^^^^^^^^^^^^^^
 .. note:: Make sure that your P gain is nonzero for this step and that you still have the logging code added in the previous steps.
 If you're using Java then you should remove the code to disable Ramsete.

 If your accuracy issue persisted through all of the previous steps then you might have an issue with your constraints.
 Below are a list of symptoms that the different available constraints will exhibit when poorly tuned.

 Test one constraint at a time!
 Remove the other constraints, tune your one remaining constraint, and repeat that process for each constraint you want to use.
-The below checklist assumes that you only have one constraint at a time.
+The below checklist assumes that you only use one constraint at a time.

- - ``DifferentialDriveVoltageConstraint``
+- ``DifferentialDriveVoltageConstraint``:

     - If your robot accelerates very slowly then it's possible that the max voltage for this constraint is too low.
     - If your robot doesn't reach the end of the path then your characterization data may problematic.

- - ``DifferentialDriveKinematicsConstraint``
+- ``DifferentialDriveKinematicsConstraint``:

     - If your robot ends up at the wrong heading then it's possible that the max drivetrain side speed is too low, or that it's too high.
 The only way to tell is to tune the max speed and to see what happens.

- - ``CentripetalAccelerationConstraint``
+- ``CentripetalAccelerationConstraint``:

     - If your robot ends up at the wrong heading then this could be the culprit.
 If your robot doesn't seem to turn enough then you should increase the max centripetal acceleration, but if it seems to go around tight turns to quickly then you should decrease the maximum centripetal acceleration.

 Check Trajectory Waypoints
 ^^^^^^^^^^^^^^^^^^^^^^^^^^